numldesign/career/Frontend-Intern-Challenge.md

-## Frontend Developer Intern Challenge - Summer 2022
+## Frontend Developer Intern Challenge

-### Spacestagram: Image-sharing from the final frontier
+### Spacegram: Image-sharing from the final frontier.

-For the purposes of this project, Outpost is extending our mission to Make Commerce Better for Everyone to include the whole entire universe.
+For the purposes of this project, Outpost is building a serverless cloud platform.
 Please build us an app to help share photos from one of NASA’s image APIs.

 ### The Challenge